 Common symptoms of pneumonia include chest pain while breathing and coughing, confusion, fatigue, and the release of mucus from the lungs.
 Pneumonia is not limited to these symptoms and the severity of these symptoms is affected by numerous causal factors such as, age, health condition and the type of infection which caused pneumonia . .

 Furthermore, there are many pathogens that may cause pneumonia, but bacterial infections are the most common causal factor.
 Generally, bacterial infections occur when harmful pathogens are inhaled.
 These pathogens travel to the lungs and settle in the alveoli.
 As the body sends infection-fighting cells such as white blood cells to the infected alveoli, the sacs become filled with pus, which causes pneumonia .

 The following are some examples of bacterium which cause pneumonia types:

-- Streptococcus pneumoniae: This bacterium is most common in patients who suffer from chronic obstructive pulmonary disease (COPD).
+- Streptococcus pneumoniae: This bacterium is most common in patients who suffer from the chronic obstructive pulmonary disease (COPD).
 COPD’s most common cause is smoking and includes conditions such as chronic bronchitis . .